Protean-Labs/graphgen/README.md

        -n VAL, --name=VAL (absent=PLACEHOLDER)
            The name of the subgraph

+       -o VAL, --output-dir=VAL (absent=subgraph)
+           The name of the output directory to which the subgraph will be generated

        -u VAL, --user=VAL (absent=PLACEHOLDER)
            The Graph Github user

+       -v, --verbose
+           Verbose output
 ```

 # Getting started